Add a remote environment#

 docker compose up -d

-Once your server is running, add it to Lens Loop:
+After the server starts, add it to Lens Loop:

 client = OpenAI(